A concert from and in association with Calvary Episcopal Church!

-Explore fascinating British-themed topics with the guidance of experts and enjoy the company and conversation of fellow enthusiasts as a member of the Britsburgh Society.
-Society members enjoy our Britsburgh Arts Society, the Britsburgh Beer Society, the Britsburgh History Society, the Britsburgh Literary Society, the new Britsburgh British Mystery Lovers Society, the Britsburgh Tea Society, and the new Britsburgh Travel Society.
+Explore fascinating British-themed topics with the guidance of experts and enjoy the company and conversation of fellow enthusiasts as a member of one of Britsburgh Societies: Britsburgh Arts Society, the Britsburgh Beer Society, the Britsburgh History Society, the Britsburgh Literary Society and the Britsburgh Tea Society.
 If you are not already a member, I would like to invite you to consider becoming a Britsburgh Society member.
 To become a member, visit the Britsburgh membership page.

 THE BRITSBURGH TEAM

 Building bridges across communities by driving growth in British-American culture, history, education, tradition and trade in Pittsburgh.